 Building an in-person BlizzCon is an epic and complex affair that takes many months of preparation—not just for us, but also for the many talented production partners, esports pros, hosts, entertainers, artists, and other collaborators we team up with locally and globally to put all of the pieces together.
 The ongoing complexities and uncertainties of the pandemic have impacted our ability to properly move forward on many of these fronts, and ultimately we’re now past the point where we’d be able to develop the kind of event we’d want to create for you in November.

 But we don’t want to let too long go by before we connect with everyone again.
 So in the meantime, we’re planning a global event for the early part of next year, combining an online show along the lines of our recent BlizzConline with smaller in-person gatherings, and we’ll share more as our plans come together.

 We very much look forward to celebrating with you all again.
 Until then, we’ll see you in Azeroth, Outland, Sanctuary, and all the other worlds we call home.

-While the above is copy and pasted from their website, you can check out the official blog post here for yourself if you would like.
+While the above is copied and pasted from their website, you can check out the official blog post here for yourself if you would like.

 First held in 2005 in Anaheim Convention center, BlizzCon has been a major yearly event, typically taking place in the fall in sunny southern California.
 However, as the looming health crisis still threatens much of the globe, Blizzard isn’t taking any risks.
 However, it appears they are looking ahead to 2022 and planning to host multiple smaller-scale events, including a potentially larger “global event” early next year.
 Whatever that means.